Every once in a while, an automaker decides to take a chance on a vehicle that's like nothing else on the road. The Juke is just such a machine.

 Trim Level Breakdown

-The Juke is offered in S, SV, SL and Nismo trim levels.
+The Juke is offered in S, SV, SL, Nismo and Nismo RS trim levels.

 The S comes equipped with A/C, power windows and locks, Bluetooth connectivity, a trip computer with outside temperature display, cruise control, keyless entry, a six-speaker AM/FM/CD stereo with AUX and USB input jacks, and 17-inch alloy wheels.